-"In 2002 the owners of 48,940,399 shares, representing approximately 66% of shares voting, voted FOR this proposal."
+"Last year the owners of 60,825,468 shares, representing approximately 73% of shares voting, voted FOR this proposal.
+PLEASE URGE YOUR BOARD to adopt this proposal NOW; it is the will of SEVENTY-THREE PERCENT of shares voting."

 "If you AGREE, please mark your proxy FOR this resolution."